Scoliosis and sciatica — minimally invasive treatment options from Laser Spine Institute

 In certain cases, surgery might be recommended as a last resort to treat degenerative scoliosis and sciatica.
 This is usually when conservative options have been exhausted without bringing acceptable symptom relief.
 Traditional open back surgery involves large incisions that sever supporting muscles, leading to overnight hospitalization and a long recovery period.

-Minimally invasive spine surgery is an alternative offering many advantages compared to a traditional open back procedure, like a smaller incision, shorter recovery time and less scarring.^ For adult patients with scoliosis who are suffering from sciatica or other nerve compression, the skilled surgical team at Laser Spine Institute can offer options.
+Minimally invasive spine surgery is an alternative offering many advantages compared to a traditional open back procedure, including a smaller incision, shorter recovery time and less risk of complication.^ For adult patients with scoliosis who are suffering from sciatica or other nerve compression, the skilled surgical team at Laser Spine Institute can offer outpatient options.
 For example, a minimally invasive decompression surgery can take pressure off the sciatic nerve if your scoliosis condition is relatively stable.

-We also perform minimally invasive stabilization in addition to minimally invasive decompression procedures that can also provide added stability.
+We also perform minimally invasive stabilization surgery in addition to minimally invasive decompression procedures that provide added stability.
 These surgeries can potentially slow the rate of curvature in some cases of scoliosis.